scylladb/scylla-code-samples/Elasticsearch_WRITE_path_using_.cql_and_.csv_as_inputs/README.md

 **Procedure**

-1. Install the python drivers on the node to be used for the scripts
+1. Install the python drivers on the node to be used for the script
 ```
 $ sudo pip install cassandra-driver
 $ sudo pip install elasticsearch